girijachachada/Disease_Detector/README.md

-# Cough Classification using Convolutional Neural Networks
+# Disease Detection Using Cough Sounds using Convolutional Neural Networks

 ---